byterubpay/byterub-site/_posts/2019-07-15-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2019-07-15.md

 **\<hyc>** hi
 **\<sarang>** Can you repeat the question?
 **\<sarang>** (for our logs)
-**\<suraeNoether>** yes: dEBRUYNE was wondering if I could ask jerry brito about the possibilities of how Monero can work with the NYDFS bitlicense
+**\<suraeNoether>** yes: dEBRUYNE was wondering if I could ask jerry brito about the possibilities of how ByteRub can work with the NYDFS bitlicense
 **\<suraeNoether>** the example of Zcash being something that recently been listed on coinbase, etc, indicating that the NYDFS gave their blessing somehow
 **\<sarang>** This is Zcash's compliance brief: https://z.cash/wp-content/uploads/2019/04/Zcash-Regulatory-Brief.pdf
 **\<sarang>** You may find it useful